Heenar04/HTML-CSS-Git-Code-Refactor/README.md

 # 01 HTML CSS Git: Code Refactor
 ---

-- added alt tags to the images
+- Added alt tags to the images
     - to decribe
-- code semantically made correct
+- Code semantically made correct
-- cleared repetition in CSS by adding specifcations to class benefits.
+- Cleared repetition in CSS by adding specifcations to class benefits.

--
+---

+URL link npm(